 Accommodation in Sweden is quite expensive.
 A three-bedroom apartment in an upmarket location in the city in Stockholm can cost between 15,000 and 25,000 SEK per month, excluding utilities.
 However, prices decrease steeply once one goes outside the inner city area of Stockholm.

-Utilities can cost anywhere between 700 SEK and 1,200 SEK per month, while a high-speed internet connection will set you back about 300 SEK per month.
-With certain deals, you may be able to pay 200 SEK with limited features.
+Utilities can cost anywhere between 700 SEK and 1,200 SEK per month, while a high-speed internet connection will set someone back about 300 SEK per month.
+With certain deals, it may be possible to pay 200 SEK with limited features.

 Transport costs in Sweden

 Transport is expensive in Sweden.
 Petrol costs about 15 SEK per litre and expats could probably purchase a small car for about 160,000 SEK.